AFLucas-UOM/Byte-Bite-AI/README.md

 ## Key Features

 - **Personalized Recommendations**: Byte Bite-AI analyzes individual dietary preferences and makes recommendations tailored to user needs.
+- **AI-Powered Decision-Making**: The system integrates Explainable AI (XAI) to enhance transparency in dietary suggestions.
+- **Multi-Platform Support**: Works seamlessly across desktop and mobile web interfaces.
+- **Chatbot Assistance**: AI-driven chatbot to provide real-time meal suggestions and answer nutrition-related queries.
+- **Augmented Reality (AR) Integration**: Uses **Google Teachable Machine** to recognize restaurant logos and display nutritional insights.
 - **Data Privacy**: With federated learning, user data remains secure and is processed locally.
 - **Dining Insights**: Real-time suggestions from 8 dining options at Campus Hub, facilitating healthy eating in social settings.
+- **Profil11e & Goal Tracking**: Allows users to track their weight and progress towards dietary goals.
+- **Scalable Design**: Built with a modular architecture that allows for future expansions.

 ## Technical Details

 - **Frontend**: HTML, CSS, JavaScript with localStorage for data management.
 - **Backend**: Python Flask for serving dynamic content and handling user data.
 - **Data Storage**: User credentials and preferences are stored securely in JSON files and localStorage for seamless user experience.
+- **AI & Machine Learning**:
+  - Utilizes **rule-based AI** for meal recommendations.
+  - Employs **Orca-Mini (via Ollama)** for chatbot responses.
+  - Uses **Google Teachable Machine** for AR-powered food recognition.
+- **Security & Privacy**:
+  - Implements password hashing and secure session tracking.
+  - Ensures AI-generated responses do not access or store personal data.

 ## Motivation

 The main motivation behind **Byte Bite-AI** is to encourage healthy eating habits among University of Malta students.
-Recognising the difficulties students face in balancing a healthy lifestyle with academic and social obligations, Byte Bite-AI offers a clever solution to make healthier choices more accessible and simple.
+Recognizing the difficulties students face in balancing a healthy lifestyle with academic and social obligations, Byte Bite-AI offers a **smart solution** to make healthier choices more accessible and simple.

-By integrating intelligent dietary recommendations, Byte Bite-AI hopes to create an engaging and intelligent interface.
-This assistant enables students to make informed, health-conscious dining decisions with friends by providing personalised guidance in real time, thereby supporting both individual wellness goals and a healthier campus culture.
+By integrating intelligent dietary recommendations, Byte Bite-AI hopes to create an engaging and intuitive interface.
+This assistant enables students to make **informed, health-conscious dining decisions** with friends by providing **personalized guidance in real time**, thereby supporting both individual wellness goals and a healthier campus culture.

 ## Outlets which Byte Bite-AI Works On